Manzanit0/medbot/README.md

 medbot is UNOFFICIAL go client to acess Withings API easily.
 More Withings API document can be found in [Withings developer documentation](https://developer.withings.com/oauth2/#).

-Also medbot document can be found in [withings · pkg.go.dev](https://pkg.go.dev/github.com/zono-dev/medbot/withings)

 ## Supported Resources

 - Offline Authorization